History of Switzerland

 Further strange Swiss names are: Actelion, Arpida, Avaloq, Careal, Cicor, Coltene, Cytos, EFG, Galexis, Gottex, Komax, Newave, Quadrant, Speedel, Tecan und Temenos.

-A lot traditional firms fell into the hands of foreign groups (see: Ausverkauf der Schweizer Wirtschaft?), e. g. a lot of watchmakers to the Groups LVMH and Richemont, various chocolatiers and food producers to Philip Morris/Kraft, Unilever/Bestfoods, Alimarca and Schwartau, nearly all brewers to Carlsberg and Heineken, some assurances to Allianz and Generali.
+A lot traditional firms fell into the hands of foreign groups (see: Ausverkauf der Schweizer Wirtschaft?), e. g. a lot of watchmakers to the Groups LVMH and Richemont, various chocolatiers and food producers to Philip Morris/ Kraft (since 2012: Mondelēz International), Unilever/ Bestfoods, Alimarca and Schwartau, nearly all brewers to Carlsberg und Heineken, some assurances to Allianz und Generali.

-Various Hotels got in the hands of international hotel chains as Inter-Continental, Marriott, Raffles, Sheraton, Sofitel and Steigenberger of private investors as Karl-Heinz Kipp or Prince Alwaleed Bin Talal Bin Abdulaziz Alsaud.
+Various Hotels got in the hands of international hotel chains as Inter-Continental, Marriott, Raffles, Sheraton, Sofitel und Steigenberger of private investors as Karl-Heinz Kipp or Prince Alwaleed Bin Talal Bin Abdulaziz Alsaud.

 Swiss industrial objects were bought by Alcan, Alcatel, Alstom, Klöckner, Bombardier, Cement Roadstone, IPM, ITT, Körber, Kohlberg Kravis Roberts (KKR), Lafarge, Merloni, Nexans, Rheinmetall, Roca, Rockwell, Siemens, Textron and Wärtsilä, other objects by Autogrill, Beiersdorf, Bouygues, Coca Cola, Compass Group, Deutsche Post World Net, Paul Hartmann, Henkel, Johnson & Johnson, Rhodia, Texas Pacific, Thiel Logistik and Tui.